 - Porphyria.
-Genetic Home Reference. http://ghr.nlm.nih.gov/condition=porphyria.
-Accessed June 27, 2011.
+Genetics Home Reference.
+July 2009; http://ghr.nlm.nih.gov/condition=porphyria.
+Accessed 5/26/2015.

 - MayoClinic.com provides information about porphyria.
 Click on the link to access this information.

-- MedlinePlus, a Web site designed by the National Library of Medicine to help you research your health questions, provides more information about this topic.
-Click on the link to view this information.
+- MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Digestive Diseases Information Clearinghouse (NDDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), offers information on this condition.
 Click on the link to view information on this topic.

-- The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
-Click on the link to view the information page on this topic.
+- The National Human Genome Research Institute's (NHGRI) website has an information page on this topic.
+NHGRI is part of the National Institutes of Health and supports research on the structure and function of the human genome and its role in health and disease.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.
-Click on the link to read information on this topic.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Porphyria.
 Click on the link to view a sample search on this topic.